 Hansen, M. M., Jones, R., & Tocchini, K. (2017).
 Shinrin-Yoku (Forest Bathing) and Nature Therapy: A State-of-the-Art Review.
 International journal of environmental research and public health, 14(8), 851.
 Full text: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5580555/

 The Fork Functional Medicine 110 3rd Ave N. Franklin, TN 37069

-The Fork Functional Medicine clinic in Franklin, TN offers a holistic plan of care for national and local residents including Nashville, Memphis, Columbia, Murfreesboro, Hendersonville, Gallatin, Lebanon, Mt.
+The Fork Functional Medicine clinic in Franklin, TN offers a holistic plan of care for national and local residents including Nashville, Memphis, Chattanooga, Knoxville, Columbia, Murfreesboro, Hendersonville, Gallatin, Lebanon, Mt.
 Juliet, Leipers Fork, and Franklin, Tennessee.
 We are so humbled to have patients travel to see us from all over the United States.

 Copyright 2021 The Fork Functional Medicine.
 All rights reserved.
 Website by Wink Digital.